visual-layer/visuallayer/README.md

 ## Description

+The `visuallayer` SDK is a pure Python and open-source package that offers access and extensibility to the cloud version of the [Visual Layer platform](https://app.visual-layer.com/) from your code.

+While the cloud version offers a high-level overview and visualization of your data, the SDK affords you the flexibility to integrate into your favorite machine learning frameworks and environments (e.g. Jupyter Notebook) using Python.

-`visuallayer` is a Python package that provides access to clean computer vision datasets with only 3 lines of code.
+Using `visuallayer` you can access sanitized computer vision datasets with only 3 lines of code.

-For example, to get access to the clean version of the [Oxford IIIT Pets Dataset](https://www.robots.ox.ac.uk/~vgg/data/pets/) dataset, simply run:
+For example, to get access to the clean version of the [ImageNet-1k](https://www.robots.ox.ac.uk/~vgg/data/pets/) dataset, simply run:

 ![image](./imgs/usage.png)

+## Dataset
-The datasets loaded are free from for issues such as:
+When we say "sanitized", we mean that the datasets loaded by `visuallayer` are free from common issues such as:

 + Duplicates.
 + Near Duplicates.